The Paleo Diet for Beginners

 "It's totally normal to go paleo and slip back into your normal eating habits," Sanfilippo says.
 "But don't feel like a failure.
 It's a learning process."
 Find like-minded people following the diet through local groups, blogs, forums, and Facebook, and connect with them to help steer you back on track—and keep you there.

 You know to skip doughnuts, cookies, and crackers, but some foods are surprisingly not paleo: peanut butter (it's a legume); nut butters or dried fruit with added sugars; and soy sauce, malt vinegar, lunch meats, and many marinades and sauces, because they often contain soy, gluten, preservatives, and sugar.
 (FYI: Coconut aminos make a great paleo-friendly soy sauce swap.)
 Be sure to read the ingredients list closely when buying anything in a package.

 Rethink your plate.

 You've been taught to reserve half your plate for veggies, a quarter for lean protein, and the remaining quarter for whole grains.
-When you change to paleo, stop holding a place for grains: A balanced plate consists of a palm-sized portion of protein, a dollop of fat, and veggies, veggies, veggies (fill the rest of your plate with them).
+When you adopt the paleo diet, stop holding a place for grains: A balanced plate consists of a palm-sized portion of protein, a dollop of fat, and veggies, veggies, veggies (fill the rest of your plate with them).
 (Related: How Many Carbs Should You Eat In a Day?)